Associate Professor - Med Center Line, Psychiatry and Behavioral Sciences

 Current Research and Scholarly Interests

-My health services research aims at improving processes and outcomes of mental health care for people suffering from post-traumatic stress and other mental disorders.
+My health services and implementation research aims at improving processes and outcomes of mental health care for veterans other people suffering from post-traumatic stress and other mental disorders.

-My primary focus is improving the processes and outcomes of VA services for veterans with PTSD and other psychiatric disorders.
-My second emphasis is using telemedicine technologies to expand access to effective mental health care.
-My third area of work is evaluating mental health responses in communities affected by disasters and terrorism.
+My primary focus is improving access to evidence-based treatments PTSD and other psychiatric disorders.
+My second emphasis is using telemedicine technologies to expand access to effective care.
+My third interest is measurement-based care, using ongoing data on patient progress to inform patients' and clinicians' decisions.

 Graduate and Fellowship Programs